yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_step_wise.md

 In general multi-step scenarios, each run may generate various number of experiences.
 To accomodate this case, we provide some flexible designs.

-- `algorithm.add_strategy = step_wise_grpo`: This function allows you compute the advantages for the collected experience before adding to the buffer.
+- `algorithm.advantage_fn = step_wise_grpo`: This function allows you compute the advantages for the collected experience before adding to the buffer.
 For this example, we use `step_wise_grpo` which broadcasts advantages from the last step to previous steps.

 - `buffer.train_batch_size`: The number of experiences to be sampled from the buffer for training, which can be different from the number of generated experiences in each explore step.